Adolphe Menjou

 Golden Boy Golden Boy (1939) Character: Tom Moody

 Despite his talent as a musician, a city boy decides to become a boxer.
 He's successful as a fighter — much to the dismay of his parents.
-When gangsters try to by a piece of him, he begins to have second thoughts.
+When gangsters try to buy a piece of him, he begins to have second thoughts.

 Broadway Gondolier Broadway Gondolier (1935) Character: Professor Eduardo de Vinci